3 Weeks in Turkey Itinerary

 2 images - Pamukkale salt mines and Antalya coastline - 3 Weeks in Turkey Itinerary

 Pamukkale is a natural site located in the province of Denizli in southwestern Turkey.
-This area is also known as the cotton castle and is famous for carbonate minerals left by the flowing of thermal springs.
+This area is also known as the Cotton Castle and is famous for carbonate minerals left by the flowing of thermal springs.
 It is considered a UNESCO World Heritage Site and people flock to the thermal pools that could be found there.

 Most of the tourists opt to stay in Denizli and then take a minibus towards Pamukkale, but you could also remain in the town itself should you wish to do so.